 No trip to Kyoto, Japan is complete without exploring its food culture.
 Though most Japanese food uses simple ingredients, the flavor explosion that washes over your palate after just one bite of just about any dish from the places you must eat at in Kyoto is anything but simple.
 With their complex flavors and wonderful and varying textures, it’s no surprise that Kyoto has become a haven for foodies looking to try what is, for many, some of the most magnificent food on the planet.

-Whether you’re seeking out traditional dishes that have been around for hundreds of years or more modern and unique culinary creations, or whether your taste buds are fixed on rich and hearty sit-down meals or portable street foods you can munch on as you explore, Kyoto has something for you.
+Whether you’re seeking out traditional dishes that have been around for hundreds of years or more modern and unique culinary creations, Kyoto has got you covered.
+And regardless of whether your taste buds are fixed on rich and hearty sit-down meals or portable street foods you can munch on as you explore, Kyoto has something for you, too.
 These are the 5 places you must eat at in Kyoto, Japan!

 Tofu is one of those foods that people either seem to love or loathe, but even if you consider yourself a tofu hater, I challenge you to try some of Kyoto’s finest tofu at Okabeya, a restaurant near the famous Kiyomizu-dera Temple that specializes in creating flavorful and interesting variations of this often-misunderstood food that could turn even the most fervent tofu skeptic into a fan!